1 music

 The Kingsmen Drum and Bugle Corps

-Mr. Drapkin is an accredited Music Performance Adjudicator with YEA!'s United States Scholastic Band Association (USSBA), the Musical Arts Conference and Cavalcade of Bands.
+Mr. Drapkin is an accredited Music Performance and Ensemble Adjudicator with YEA!'s United States Scholastic Band Association (USSBA), and has judged music for the Musical Arts Conference and Cavalcade of Bands.

-He judges music at marching band shows in New York, New Jersey, Connecticut and Pennsylvania.
-He has judged at both individual shows and at championships.
+He has judged music at marching band shows in Texas, New York, New Jersey, Connecticut and Pennsylvania.
+He has judged at individual shows, regionals and at state championships.

-Mr. Drapkin also conducts clinics and festival adjudication for concert bands, string orchestras and jazz bands for Classic Festivals & Tours.
-In the upcoming seasons, he will participate in festivals in Philadelphia, Boston, Montreal and Quebec.
+Mr. Drapkin has also conducted clinics and festival adjudication for concert bands, string orchestras and jazz bands for Classic Festivals & Tours in Philadelphia, Boston, Montreal and Quebec.

 back